Atropine for Dogs and Cats

 - Atropine-like compounds have been used to treat acute bouts of diarrhea in animals.

-- Atropine is used in the eye to dilate pupils.
+- Atropine eye drops for cats and dogs are used to dilate pupils.
 This can reduce eye pain and prevent complications in various eye diseases.

 - Atropine will antagonize compounds that constrict the airways and cause coughing.
 Therefore, atropine, and similar compounds can be used in animals that may have difficulty breathing (such as asthma – like conditions).